ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 * ``MUST`` include the ``version_added`` field when adding new content to an existing collection for entities that support it, for example, for modules, plugins, options, return values, and attributes.

   * You do not have to add ``version_added`` when creating a new collection before its first release.
-  * Declare the version of the collection in which the options were added -- ``NOT`` the version of Ansible or ansible-core.
+  * The ``version_added`` field for objects in a collection MUST refer to the version of the collection in which the options were added -- ``NOT`` the version of Ansible or ansible-core.

     * If, for some reason, you need to specify version numbers of Ansible or another collection, you ``MUST`` also provide ``version_added_collection: collection_name``.
 We strongly recommend to ``NOT`` do this.